Software Quality Assurance | qa software testing

 Numerous organizations use seven standard QA tools to manage their processes:

 - Pareto Chart: A Pareto Chart divides data into groups and shows which segments are significant.

 - Cause-Effect Diagram: Also known as a fishbone diagram, cause-effect diagrams use brainstorming to vet causes and ideas behind a problem.
 This method identifies the root of a problem with the help of horizontal and vertical lines.

 - Scatter Diagram: Scatter diagrams are similar to cause-effect graphs, because they show positive or negative relationships between variables.
 Points that fall together along a line indicate correlation.

 - Histogram: More than a bar chart, a histogram is about understanding frequency distributions with the help of segmentations called bins.
 For quality assurance, histograms can show how many defects occur in a specific part of the program.

 - Flowchart: When teams want to understand how events flow within the system, flowcharts show the different changes.
 It can also be used to streamline workflows in a step-by-step method.

 - Check Sheet: The check sheet is a tally of quantitative information, such as questions or problems.
 It can be used for many purposes including data analysis or for listing important milestones or checkpoints.

 - Control Chart: When looking to see how things change over time, control charts show how the data changes when compared to control and provides QAs a picture of stability.

-Several software vendors are available to use for quality assurance, and many of them have variations of these tools.
+Several software vendors are available to use for maintenance quality assurance, and many of them have variations of these tools.